ekrajghimire/Web-Programming-Lab/README.md

 7. Design a web page to display timer in the left side of the web page using Java Script.

-8. Write a PHP program to input previous reading and present reading and prepare an electricity bill using the following conditions, Units Consumed        Rate
+8. Write a PHP program to input previous reading and present reading and prepare an electricity bill using the following conditions,<br>
+   Units Consumed        Rate <br>
    <100                  Rs.
-3/ Unit
+3/ Unit <br>
    Between 100 and 200   Rs.
-4/ Unit
+4/ Unit <br>
    Between 200 and 300   Rs.
-5/ Unit
+5/ Unit <br>
    Between >300          Rs.
-6/ Unit
+6/ Unit <br>

 9. Design the HTML form for student details with elements USN, first name, last name, username, password, confirm password, email, gender etc. Display the user input using PHP.